 We can also get you in touch with alcohol and drug charities, professional counsellors, and private clinics offering reduced-cost services.
-Whatever we can do to help is our objective.

 If you or someone you love is suffering with an addiction of any type, we urge you to call our helpline right away.
 We will assess your situation in order to determine whether hospital detox or another programme is right for you.
 Our number one goal is to make sure you get the help you need to overcome addiction permanently.
 All of our services are absolutely free and completely confidential.